Anne Perring Receives Presidential Honor

 “I congratulate these outstanding scientists and engineers on their impactful work,” President Obama said in a statement Monday.
 “These innovators are working to help keep the United States on the cutting edge, showing that Federal investments in science lead to advancements that expand our knowledge of the world around us and contribute to our economy.”

 “It’s pretty exciting,” said Perring.
-“I’m especially honored that my department, the Chemical Sciences Division at ESRL, was willing to put in the time to nominate me for this.
+“I’m especially honored that my department, the Chemical Sciences Laboratory at ESRL, was willing to put in the time to nominate me for this.
 That feels terrific.”

 Perring began working for CIRES, the Cooperative Institute for Research in Environmental Sciences (a partnership of NOAA and the University of Colorado Boulder) in 2009, and her research has focused on characterizing and understanding atmospheric particles (“aerosols”) and how they affect climate and air quality.
 Having studied environmental disasters and supported global sampling missions, Perring is expanding her research into a new field that aims to understand “bioaerosols”—bacteria, fungi, and pollen in the air that can affect cloud formation, rain, snow, and human health.